 - Spiralize sweet potatoes into noodles then store in a gallon-sized Ziplock bag, squeezing all the air out first

 - Mix together the homemade dried herb seasoning mix

 - Pre-chop the green onions

-All that’s left to do is drop everything into a hot skillet then cook (while singing along to This is Me, of course!)
+All that’s left to do is drop everything into a hot skillet then cook!

 Start by peeling then spiralizing 2 small or 1 jumbo sweet potato.
 Look for sweet potatoes that are long and straight.
 Of course I love the long curly-Q noodles, though this recipe works best if you give the noodles a trim with kitchen shears every 6″ or so while spiralizing.
 Again, you can do this a day or two ahead of time then store the noodles in a Ziplock bag with all the air sucked out.

 I have used a Paderno Spiralizer for many years and have been super pleased with it’s performance!

 When it’s time to cook, crisp 4 slices chopped bacon in a large skillet over medium heat.
 Scoop the bacon onto a plate then drain all but 1/2 Tablespoon fat (just eyeball it) into a dish and reserve.